bisdn/bisdn.github.io/limitations_and_known_issues.md

 Currently ports will always default to no FEC regardless of the SFP module used.
 If the remote side follows the requirement, this can prevent the link from being established.
 In that case [configure the FEC mode manually](platform_configuration/forward_error_correction.md).

-## No support for VXLAN and STP on bonded interfaces
+## No support for VXLAN on bonded interfaces

 Affected versions: 3.5 - current

 Currently VXLAN is not supported on bonded interfaces.
-The same is true for the spanning tree protocols STP, RSTP and MSTP.

 ## Missing routes for EIGRP with flapping ports